hephzybah/Playground/README.md

 # Playground
 Hello, World.
 This is my little playground
-There is a typographical error here.
+There is a tyopgraphicel error here.